ctkelley/SIAMFANLEquations.jl/docs/src/index.md

 2. ptcsolsc.jl is pseudo-transient continuation.

 ### Nonlinear systems with direct linear solvers: Chapter 2

+This is the same story as it was for scalar equations, 'ceptin for the linear algebra.
+The linear solvers for this chapter are the matrix factorizations that live in Julia/LAPACK/SuiteSparse.

+1. nsold.jl is is all variations of Newton's method __except__ pseudo transient continuation.
+The methods are
+   - Newton's method
+   - The Shamanskii method, where the derivative evaluation is done every m iterations. ``m=1`` is Newton and ``m=\infty`` is chord.
+   - I do an Armijo line search for all the methods unless the method is chord or you tell me not to.

+2. ptcsold.jl is pseudo-transient continuation.

 ### Nonlinear systems with iterative linear solvers: Chapter 3